upscalebaby/generic-serializable-dictionary/README.md

 ## What

-* Generic and serializable Dictionary for Unity in about 70 LOC (including summaries and comments).
+* Lightweight and Generic and Serializable Dictionary with a native look and feel for Unity 2020.1.x.

 * Uses plain System.Collections.Generic objects in combination with Unitys built-in serializer.
+The Generic Dictionary class implements the IDictionary interface and can thus also be passed around as an ICollection.

 * Optional property drawer that displays the Dictionary near pixel perfectly as a List but with standard spacing between each KeyValue-pair (to make it easier on the eyes).